0ceanWavves/AgriWeatherPro/docs/troubleshooting.md

    Wait for the lockout period to expire (typically 30 minutes).

 2. **Contact Support**:
-   Reach out to support@agriweatherpro.com for assistance.
+   Reach out to Sales@synthed.xyz for assistance.

 ## Data and API Issues